terminusdb/technical-blogs/blogs/whats_in_a_name.md

-Another example where we might double up the meaning might be if we used the URL `https://en.wikipedia.org/wiki/Albert_Einstein` to refer to the person Albert Einstein in our database, but which will resolve automatically to an article on wikipedia.
+Another example where we might double up the meaning might be if we used the URL `https://en.wikipedia.org/wiki/Albert_Einstein` to refer to the person Albert Einstein in our database, but which will resolve automatically to an article on Wikipedia.

 ## A thing and its Name

-However these URIs (or IRIs, for Internationalized Resource Indicator, if we are being international) do not have to know how to resolve to the objects they describe, even if it can be handy for them to do so.
+However, these URIs (or IRIs, for Internationalized Resource Indicator, if we are being international) do not have to know how to resolve to the objects they describe, even if it can be handy for them to do so.
 If data is to move around, records will have to be in different